 When it comes down to what these terms really mean, the best way I can describe both terms is through the lens of self-reliance.
 Whether you consider yourself a prepper, or a survivalist, it basically comes down to wanting to be able to provide for yourself and your family without having to rely on some government bureaucracy to keep you safe.

-In my opinion, it’s actually pretty weird that we even need these phrases to describe something that was once considered human nature.
-Unfortunately we live in an era where people have forgotten how to fend for themselves; they now rely so heavily on the government and large corporations in so many areas of their life, that should something ever go wrong, we are going to see mass chaos much beyond what any Hollywood movie has ever shown.
+It’s actually pretty weird, and quite sad that we even need these phrases to describe something that was once considered human nature.
+Unfortunately, we live in a time where people have forgotten how to fend for themselves; they now rely so heavily on the government and large corporations in so many areas of their life that should something ever go wrong we are going to see mass chaos beyond what a majority of people are prepared for.

 We’ve talked about the problem many times in the past, but most Americans are still blind to what’s really going on.

 - Government Handouts: Over 50% of our population now relies on at least one government handout to live, which accounts for 18.4% of all income.

 - Government Handouts: As of December 2012, 1 out of every 5 households (47.8 million people) relies on food stamps to feed their family.

 - Pharmaceutical Dependence: The average American fills 12 prescription medications each year, the average senior fills over 31 prescriptions every year.

 - Pharmaceutical Dependence: According to the Journal of the American Medical Association, in an average week, 81% of Americans use at least one medication, 50% take at least one prescription drug, and 7% take 5 or more drugs.

 - Technology Dependence: In 2012 over 91% of Americans used cell phones; they sent over 2.27 trillion text messages.